-The Company launched the new Smart Life Roppongi Store in July 2017.
-This is the fourth store following the Aoyama, Azabu-Juban, and Lalaport Toyosu stores in Tokyo's 23 wards.
+scheduled to reopen after relocating to Ariake in April) in Tokyo's 23 wards.
 The store is a city-center super-small type Version 0 (V 0) store, the same type as the Azabu-Juban store.

 Since new Smart Life stores do not have already existing customers, gaining store recognition is of utmost importance.
 Moreover, unlike regular mass home appliance retailers, these stores do not display low-priced merchandise.
 President Nojima uses the words "Please drop by" and "We will assist your smart IT life."
 The launch went as expected and will gradually continue to attract customers.